-Pan-Fried New York Steak with Garlic and Herbs Recipe
+Pan-Seared New York Steak with Garlic and Herbs Recipe

-Pan-Fried New York Steak with Garlic and Herbs
+Pan-Seared New York Steak with Garlic and Herbs

 All you need is a cast iron skillet (or similar heavy pan) to prepare a restaurant-worthy steak dinner at home.
 Love garlic?
 Grab a few mild, creamy garlic cloves from the Metropolitan Market Olive Bar and smash them over your steaks before serving.